rachelywong/AdventureGame/READMEDemo1.md

 # AdventureGame

+// Khosro, please run the Main class in order to start

 /*In the class Location A, in the method attack(), code for Rock, Paper ,Scissors was inspired by code by an anonymous user online.
 	Title: StackOverflow / Rock.java